 Some of these sensors have been used by research partners such as The Mayo Clinic to gather data on thousands of subjects, to accurately determine, for example, how many calories you can burn using a standing desk or treadmill desk.
 At the moment these sensors are being produced and we expect to release them in succession in 2022 and 2023.
 These sensors will connect to users' smartphones via Bluetooth, and ultimately to the cloud through their phones.

 In the interim, iMovR has been developing standalone apps for smartphones that can control a variety of existing and upcoming Bluetooth-enabled devices that are on our roadmap to the active workstation of the future.

 In May of 2018 iMovR began shipping our first Bluetooth-enabled desks, the Lander and Lander Lite lines.
 Both the iPhone and Android apps are published by Linak, the manufacturer of the linear actuators in the Lander desks.

-- This month (April 2021) we will be releasing the first iPhone version of the iMovR Ergodynamics App.
-The first supported workstation is the iMovR ZipDesk.
+- In April 2021 iMovR released the first iPhone version of the iMovR Ergodynamics App.
+The first supported workstation was the ZipDesk by iMovR.

 The Lander line desks will be added next, as an alternative to the Linak app.
 (Note that the "health coach" features in the Linak app will not be available in the iMovR app until a later release, so customers who use those features may not want to switch immediately.)
 The Android release will follow thereafter.